Not all eCommerce platforms are created equal.

 Pricing options: The Standard Plan starts at $29.95/mo.

-Who it’s for: WooCommerce is the perfect extension for business owners using WordPress, the world’s most popular content management system.
-It’s not a standalone website builder; instead, it’s a WordPress plug-in you can use to add eCommerce functionality to a website.
+Who it’s for: WooCommerce is an open source platform for business owners using WordPress, the world’s most popular content management system.
+It’s not a standalone website builder; instead, it’s a WordPress plugin you can use to add eCommerce functionality to a website.

 Why use it: If you want total control over your shop, from what you sell and design to advanced features and scalability, you’ll want to explore WooCommerce.
 It’s versatile and works to sell both physical and digital products.
 You can even run an affiliate marketing business off your WooCommerce store.